david-andrew/dewy-lang/docs/src/container-types.md

 printl(my_bidictionary[3])        //prints 'three'
 ```

-Note that when creating a bidictionary, every arrow must by double-ended.
+> Note: when creating a bidictionary, every arrow must by double-ended.
 As new elements are added, the bidictionary will maintain the bidirectional links between each element.
 Regular dictionaries will not maintin such links.

 ## Sets